jozeflacko/synchronize-column-cells/README.md

-# swipe-between screen and synchronize row
+# swipe between columns and synchronize row with different heights

 ## Demo how to synchronize rows between 3 columns